 Alternatives: Drive Imaging and Two Computers

 There did seem to be another option.
-A drive imaging program (I used Acronis True Image Home 2011) would presumably save an image of only the visible files (i.e., not the deleted fragments that Recuva could detect).
+A drive imaging program (I used Acronis True Image Home 2011), not attempting a sector-by-sector backup, and with the Recycle Bin excluded (and perhaps other Windows log and User files deleted and folders emptied), would presumably save an image of only the visible files (i.e., not the deleted fragments that Recuva could detect).
 So I could make an image of what I wanted to preserve from my drive C SSD; I could secure-erase the SSD; and then I could restore the drive image to the clean SSD.

 That would be a cumbersome procedure.
 It seemed there might be ways to speed it up somewhat, especially for those who were willing to buy additional hardware.
 One way of reducing downtime on the primary computer would be to use a drive imaging or cloning program (or Linux) to copy the files from the active SSD to another SSD; swap the SSDs; and then use some other machine to secure-erase the old, clogged SSD.